 There was a drophead version of the 401, known as the 402, which was produced in very limited numbers in 1949 and 1950

-Customers for this car included Stewart Grainger and Jean Simmonds.
+Customers for this car included Stewart Granger and Jean Simmons.

 The 401 succeeded by the more powerful but otherwise similar 403 in 1953.
 This featured a revised engine with 100bhp and 100 mph capability.

-With the 403, the trend for specialist coachbuilt body work on the Bristol chassis was stared, with Pininfarina for example building 3 or 4 (records vary) of this attractive convertible.
+With the 403, the trend for specialist coachbuilt body work on the Bristol chassis was started, with Pininfarina for example building 3 or 4 (records vary) of this attractive convertible.

-Other coachbuilders, in Britain and Europe such as Toring and Beutler also built bespoke bodies for Bristol and their customers throughout the 1950s and 1960s.
+Other coachbuilders, in Britain and Europe such as Touring and Beutler also built bespoke bodies for Bristol and their customers throughout the 1950s and 1960s.